horner/mcp-postmessage/src/protocol/README.md

      */
     requirement: 'required' | 'optional' | 'hidden';

     /**
-     * If requirement is 'optional', explain the tradeoff to help user decide
+     * If `requirement` is 'optional', this user-facing string describes
+     * the benefit of keeping the transport visible.
+The Outer Frame's UI
+     * should display this next to a show/hide control.
+     *
-     * Example: "Show server to see real-time query logs and performance metrics" */ optionalMessage?: string;
+     * @example "Show to see live diagram previews."
+     */
+    description?: string;
   };

   /** If status is 'error', details about what went wrong */